 - White line - connects the highest mountains and peaks in the central Dinarides

 - Blue - connects mountains along the Adriatic coast

 - Green - connects mountaineering, pedestrian and biking trails in the north-western Dinarides

 The green line includes the lower mountains of Dinarides and, through its work, passes through Serbia.
 Among other mountains, it covers the area of Tara, Zlatibor, Zlatar, Jadovnik, Golija, Kopaonik, Goc, Stolovi.

 Via Dinarica also includes mountains in Kosovo, such as: Sharr, Prokletije, Mokra Gora.

 The project is funded by USAID and UNDP, implemented through cooperation with local partners.
 It means improvement of tourist infrastructure and quality of service providers along the paths - marking of trails, construction and restoration of mountain lodges, private accommodation, etc.

-Trails along Via Dinarica have more than 100 stages, not all marked, but certain infrastructure already exists, especially in Slovenia, Croatia and Montenegro, while some of the trails in Bosnia and Herzegovina and Albania are marked with the support of international development agencies.
+The paths along the Via Dinarica have more than 100 stages, not all of them are marked, but certain infrastructure already exists.
+It exists especially in Slovenia, Croatia and Montenegro, while part of the trails in Bosnia and Herzegovina and Albania are marked with the support of international development agencies.